Good stuff

 The ES90 follows the EX90 in Volvo’s complete embrace of electrification.
 While an SUV might be the default choice for the (upper) middle class family these days, there’s something compelling about a well-executed high-end saloon.
 The ES90 is certainly well conceived, and takes a whole host of the company’s core values and reimagines them for the EV world.

 In particular, it pulses with the latest and most relevant tech, and upgrades to its software and processing power should eradicate the problems that have afflicted the EX90.
-It’s a sublime place to sit and spend time, thoughtfully designed, and though the single motor car is no rocket ship, its sublime refinement and superb manners atone for any palpable lack of drama.
+It’s a sublime place to sit and spend time, thoughtfully designed, and though the single motor car is no rocket ship, its refinement and superb manners atone for any palpable lack of drama.